 - Overall, it is cheaper – examples are less site inspections and avoidance of having to revisit increasing the urban hens cap again

 This suggestion was presented at the Community and Public Services Committee meeting on April 10, 2019, by an Edmonton Food Council representative.
 In meeting minutes, Citizen Services report is stated to be received for information.

 Note that urban hens licenses are granted only if the applications meet the requirements for the license.

-For a more detailed look at this discussion, please review the full urban hens report to be released on the Edmonton Food Council’s website in June 2019.
+For a more detailed look at this discussion, please review the full urban hens report.

 On behalf of the Edmonton Food Council: